JPD Administration

 Krag graduated from the Ketchikan High School in 1995.
 In 1996, he joined the United States Army and was trained as a military police officer.
 Krag attended Army basic training and Advanced Individual Training (AIT) at Fort McClellan, Alabama.
 Krag was first stationed at Fort Benning, Georgia, and later at the Supreme Headquarters Allied Powers Europe (SHAPE) in Belgium.
 In 2001, Krag was honorably discharged from the Army, with the intent of pursuing his dream to work in law enforcement.

 In 2014, Krag was promoted to sergeant, where he worked as one of the five patrol supervisors.
-In 2017, Krag was promoted to lieutenant where he currently works as the supervisor of the Patrol division.
+In 2017, Krag was promoted to lieutenant where he worked as the supervisor of the Patrol division.
+In 2021 he transferred to the Special Operations Lieutenant position where he oversaw the Drug Enforcement and Criminal Investigations Units.
+In January 2024, Krag was promoted to Deputy Chief.

 Krag’s community involvement has included coaching youth baseball and football, and he is a three time member of the JDHS Dad’s Dance Team.